QUESTIONNAIRE 2, DISTRIBUTED TO

 2/ Auschwitz is located in Poland or Germany.

-3/ No, because the people sent to these two camps die at one time or another.
+3/ No, because people sent to these two camps die at some point.

 5/

-6/ Memory: something serious from a fairly close past.
+6/ Memory: something serious from a rather close past.

 7/

-8/ I wouldn’t really like to visit there to see what was done to the Jews.
+8/ I wouldn’t really like to pay a visit there to see what was done to the Jews.

-1/ One of the largest concentration camps of the Second World War.
+1/ One of the largest concentration camps in World War II.

 3/ A concentration camp is a place where people work and an extermination camp is a place where people from a concentration camp are gassed and burned.
-In general, those who go there are people who are not able to work such as the disabled, the elderly...
+In general, those who go are people who are not fit to work such as the disabled, the elderly...

 4/ No.